SubtleScope/trollware/README.md

 ## Bugs
    - On Windows 2008, reg add asks to overwrite 3 keys, should be forced and silent
+   - May have to manually run the commands to give the Admin group access to C:\Windows\Media and C:\Windows\System32

 ## Screenshots